ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 ## Updating Interaction Labels

-Right now, the light switch trigger always says **Turn on Light**.
+Right now, the light switch trigger always says "Turn On".
 You can add more polish to a project by changing the interaction label based on what it should do each time.

-There are two ways to change a trigger's label, by going to the trigger's **Properties** and editing the **Interaction Label** field, or with a script.

 ### Change the Interact Label to "Turn off Light"

+There are two ways to change a trigger's label:

+- You can do it by going to the trigger's **Properties** and editing the **Interaction Label** field.
+- You could also do it with a script.

+For the purposes of this tutorial, you will be doing it with the script as it needs to be dynamic.

 Before the `Trigger.interactedEvent` line, add this: